✦ Relationship Guidance

 • discomfort with touch, closeness, or vulnerability

-• sexual trauma affecting relationship trust and ease
+• past trauma affecting relationship trust and ease

 • trauma affecting emotional and physical connection